sgmurphy/wordpress-plugins/ai-engine/readme.txt

 Languages: English.

 == Changelog ==

+= 2.5.3 (2024/08/01) =
+* Fix: The prices were not calculated properly.
+This was entirely reviewed.
+* Fix: Avoid errors when context is provided without embeddings.
+* Fix: A much better experience when AI Engine is installed for the first time.
+* Update: Removed a lot of code and checks which became unnecessary.
+* Update: Added customId in the ai.reply filter.
+* ☀️ If you want to help us, we started a [Patreon](https://www.patreon.com/meowapps).
+Thank you!

 = 2.5.2 (2024/07/29) =
 * Add: New settings related to GDPR.
 The user will now have to accept conditions before using the chatbot.